Monday, April 26th, 2021 – Safeway

 We found unopened celery stick snacks, sauces and Fat-Free, Chocolate Milk.
 No, we didn’t eat it.
 Now if there had been hot wings and beer with the celery sticks, but Chocolate Milk?

 Yesterday, we found an HP laptop CD player with the second batch of food that was dumped from the Dinnerly box.

 But today was not all about construction and food.
 We found a very nice tool.

-A utility knife in very good condition, and yes, we count it as a tool.
+A utility knife, and in very good condition, and yes, we count it as a tool.
 Twelve dollars on Amazon.
 Well, that is with ten new blades.
 This only had one used blade.
 We probably should have left it.